Learn How to Brew Tea

 After the timer goes off, remove the infuser and rest it on the lid.
 Enjoy your tea, then infuse the leaves again.
 Top quality teas can be infused more than once—some can even be infused up to four times!

-The tools pictured here are available separately and in our Completist Kit.
+The tools pictured here are available separately on our Tools Page.

 Advanced Moves: Cocktails